-A balance transfer credit card can lead to noticeable savings in the form of interest, especially if you opt for a card that comes with a promotional balance transfer offer.
+A balance transfer credit card can help you save on interest, especially if you opt for a card that comes with a promotional balance transfer offer.
 While the actual transfer time varies from one credit card provider to the next, some offer approval within just five minutes of submitting your application.
-While not many companies offer instant approval that can accelerate the overall time it takes for your debt to be transferred from one card to another.
+While not many companies offer instant approval, especially as balance transfer promotional offers are limited right now, instant approval can help you quickly transfer your debt without paying high APRs.